hmito/esj73web/regist_oralposter_en.md

 - The total presentation time is 15 minutes: 12 minutes for presentation and 3 minutes for Q&A.
 - Presentations are onsite only.
 Online presentations are not available.
-- All presentations must be made using [the PCs provided at the venue](/presentation_en#Oral-Presentation).
-You are not allowed to present using your own PC.
 - Oral sessions consist of sessions in both Japanese and English.
 Oral presentations can be given in English during Japanese oral sessions.
 - Since the purpose of establishing the award to promote English presentations has been achieved, the [English Presentation Award will be discontinued at ESJ73](/registinfo_en#Notice-on-the-Discontinuation-of-the-English-Presentation-Award).
 At ESJ73, presenters in the English session will receive a small gift, so we look forward to your continued active participation.
+- Participants could utilize the [Self On-Demand Streaming](/presentation_en#Self-On-Demand-Streaming) feature to record their presentations in advance or afterward and stream them on the conference platform.
+Please consider to utilize this service.

 **Poster session**